henry2004y/JuliaNotes/menu6.md

 julia> block = @view A[i-1:i+1,j-1:j+1] # no allocation
 ```

+* In operations like setting array slice values, e.g. `a[1:3,1] = [1,2,3]`, the right hand side creates a temporary vector.
+One way to avoid it is by setting each element separately.
+I don't know if there are better ways.

 * The macro `@code_native` shows the assembly code.

 * Do-Block: the `do x` syntax creates an anonymous function with argument `x` and passes it as the first argument to the preceding function.
 The implementation of do-block syntax is mind-refreshing and elegant.